mshipchandler/NeuralNetDev/README.md

-Repository for my Work on a Neural Network.
+Repository for my work on a Neural Network.